Triforce! Mailbag Special #52: Senile old farts forget where they are

 The coast

 is the more metropolitan region with all our big cities, and that's where I grew up.
+We do eat guinea pigs, though it's more of a once-in-a-while thing.

 And yes, it's presented to you whole, looking like a rat that fell into a pot of oil when you weren't looking.

 There's always this shit that's local like fucking eating jellied eels in England or whatever.
+Do you know what I mean?
+There's always some fucking English thing, like, some, well, it's a copy of

-there's always this weird fucking niche, like
+London, is it?
+But I mean, there's always this, there's always this weird fucking niche, like,

-traditional food that some people still eat.
+traditional food that some people still eat, and you're,

-you know, and something there'll be some old man who's like, oh, you fucking love eating guinea pigs.
+you know, there'll be some old man who's like, oh, we fucking love eating guinea pigs.
+You ain't tried a guinea pig.

 It's, it's just, it's the same thing.
+Somebody went to a master chef and prepared that.

-Fucking Mary Berry would be swallowing them eels, wouldn't she?
+Fucking Mary Berry would be swallowing their meals, wouldn't she?
+Fucking loving them.
+No, the guinea pig.

 The guinea pig.